 Persons residing in Sweden need to register at the Swedish Population Register.
-350
+420

 When a child is born in Sweden, the maternity ward gathers information about the child and parents and sends a notification to the taxation authorities.
-If one of the parents is registered in the Registry, the taxation authorities will register the birth and give the child a unique personal identity number which gives access to the welfare system etc.351 If the parents are not registered, the taxation authorities will notify the Migration Agency who informs the parents that they must apply for residence permit for their new born child.352
+If one of the parents is registered in the Registry, the taxation authorities will register the birth and give the child a unique personal identity number which gives access to the welfare system etc. If the parents are not registered, the taxation authorities will ask for additional information from the parents before registering the child.
+Thereafter the Tax authority will notify the Migration Agency who informs the parents that they must apply for residence permit for their child.